c-haisten/c2c_summit/c2c-summit-lab-guide.md

 resources, reduce the attack surface, and enforce least privilege.

 Will The Exampli Corp team take the time to build a secure app?
-Or will the stress of completing the Bank of Anthos app in time for the holiday season lead to mistakes?
+Or will the stress of completing the Bank of Anthos app in time for deadlines lead to mistakes?

 ### Resources